 Now we have come to the ultimate part about whether or not megapixels really matter.

-The answer to the question isn’t that straight forward.
-In reality, it all depends upon what is the purpose you are using the camera for.
-If you are involved in a lot of printing, shooting in the studio, or landscape photography with exceptional detail, definitely you will require the high-resolution camera.
+The answer to the question isn’t that straightforward.
+In reality, it all depends upon what is purpose you are using the camera for.
+If you are involved in a lot of printing, shooting in the studio, or landscape photography with exceptional detail, definitely you will require a high-resolution camera.
 Again, if you’re looking for a low-light performance with the improved videos, it’s worth going with a low-resolution camera.